-A charming Andalusian white villa with a hilltop view of the Mediterranean.
-A stunning beachfront condo on the Pacific with yearlong surfing conditions.
-A piece of snow heaven in British Columbia that is just a stone’s throw away from world-class ski trails.
-Wherever your dream overseas property lies, you probably have the same question we all have: how can I finance an international home purchase?
+A charming Andalusian villa with a view of the Mediterranean, or a beachfront condo in the Caribbean?
+Wherever your dream overseas property lies, you’ll have to answer the same question.
+How will you finance an international home purchase?

-Financing is one of the trickiest aspects of buying a vacation or rental home overseas.
-Living abroad can offer many advantages, such as a lower cost of living, exposure to a new culture, and lower home prices.
-Purchasing an overseas rental property can also help diversify an investor’s financial portfolio.
-However, the headaches of battling with foreign ownership laws and different banking standards are enough to dissuade the most enthusiastic of would-be expats and real estate investors.
+Living abroad can offer a lower cost of living, exposure to a new culture, and lower home prices.
+Purchasing an overseas property can also help diversify your financial portfolio.
+However, the headaches of foreign ownership laws and banking standards are enough to dissuade most would-be expats.

 Seek help from experts

-The first step when considering an overseas purchase is to accept that a lot of what you know about real estate does not apply to other countries.
-Even experienced investors require local professional help when buying a property abroad.
+Most of what you know about real estate will not apply to other countries.
+Even experienced investors require local help when buying a property abroad.

-“It’s always best to find a local agent or partner who can give you the best advice about local laws and requirements for home financing,” says Glenn Carter, a Canadian real estate investor who works for Condo.Capital.
-In his native Canada, Carter provided advice to foreigners looking to invest in Canadian properties, but he looked for help when he decided to buy his dream home in the sun in the U.S.
+“It’s always best to find a local agent or partner who can give you best advice about local laws for home financing,” says Glenn Carter, a Canadian real estate investor who works for Condo.Capital.

-SuperMoney tip: Look for a bank that has a presence in your country and the country where you want to buy a property.
+SuperMoney tip: Look for a bank from your country that also works in the country where you want to buy a property.
 Only they will consider your credit scores valid.

-“Taking out a loan can be beneficial, especially in countries such as Austria, Germany, Switzerland and France, where APRs rarely exceed 2% per annum.
-But to become a risk-free client of a European bank as a non-EU national, you will first need to prove your worth,” says George Kachmazov, founder and managing partner of Tranio, an online real estate broker for overseas properties.
+“To become a risk-free client of a European bank as a non-EU national, you will first need to prove your worth,” says George Kachmazov, founder of Tranio, an international real estate broker.

-“I generally see people take a cash-out refinance mortgage or a home equity line of credit on their residence in the U.S. to buy a second home abroad,” says Vincenzo Villamena, a CPA and managing partner of OnlineTaxman, a firm that offers tax advice to U.S. expats.
-Villamena specializes in helping people moving to South America, particularly Colombia.
+“I see people take a cash-out refinance mortgage or a home equity line of credit on their residence in the U.S. to buy a second home abroad,” says Vincenzo Villamena, managing partner of OnlineTaxman, a firm that offers tax advice to U.S. expats.

 Another option is to finance your overseas purchase with an unsecured personal loan.

-Borrowers with excellent credit can qualify for loans of up to $100,000 with interest rates under 10%.
+Borrowers with excellent credit can qualify for loans of up to $100,000 with low interest.
 Although $100,000 won’t buy you a chateau on the French Riviera, it’s more than enough to purchase a charming home in many countries.

-In her book, “How to Buy Real Estate Overseas” (John Wiley & Sons, 2013), Kathleen Peddicord recommends new investors select modest properties because property taxes will usually depend on the size of the property and you won’t be so worried about potential renters damaging upscale fixtures.
-“Big and fancy means heavy carrying costs,” Peddicord says.
+In her book, “How to Buy Real Estate Overseas” (John Wiley & Sons, 2013), Kathleen Peddicord recommends new investors select modest properties.
+Property taxes usually depend on the size of the property.

-SuperMoney tip: Start small when investing overseas.
+SuperMoney tip: Start small.
 If possible, buy with cash.
-Using your current home as collateral is a way to get low rates without the need for a local bank or a regular mortgage, and also consider the benefits of a personal loan.
+Consider using your current home as collateral to get lower rates without a local bank or a regular mortgage.
+Failing that, apply for a local personal loan.

 Consider local rules

-Even when financing from a local bank or lender is an option, banking and legal requirements for overseas home purchases are a challenge for new investors.
+Even when financing from a local bank or lender is possible, banking and legal requirements for overseas home purchases challenge new investors.

-For instance, financing a property in Mexico with a local bank is an option.
-But you need an immigration card, a Mexican source of income, a Mexican bank account with three to six months of deposits that amount to approximately 2.5 times the monthly payments of the mortgage you request, and at least two open lines of credit in Mexico.
-This means that buyers who are just getting started with the buying process have to wait about a year before they are ready to close on a property.
+Let’s say you’re financing a property in Mexico with a local bank.
+First you’ll need an immigration card and a Mexican source of income.
+Next, open up a Mexican bank account and spend three to six months making deposits which amount to approximately 2.5 times the monthly payments of the mortgage you request.
+You’ll also need at least two open lines of credit in Mexico.
+This means that it will take you about a year just to start the process of buying your home.

-You don’t always have to become a resident to qualify for a mortgage, but it may limit how much you can borrow.
+You don’t always have to become a resident to qualify for a mortgage, but if you don’t, it may limit how much you can borrow.

 “In Austria, the United Kingdom, Hungary, Germany, Portugal, France, the Czech Republic and some other countries, nonresidents are generally eligible for 50%–60% LTV at most,” Kachmazov says.

 Kirill Schmidt, the head of financial services for Tranio, points out that “some countries also have minimums and maximums on mortgage amounts.
-For instance, in Italy, a property bought using a mortgage cannot be cheaper than 50,000 euros [about $54,400 U.S.], and in Switzerland, the minimum is 580,000 euros [about $631,100].
+For instance, in Italy, a property bought using a mortgage cannot be cheaper than 50,000 euros [about $54,400 U.S.].
+In Switzerland, the minimum is 580,000 euros [about $631,100].

-SuperMoney tip: Check local banking requirements before deciding on the best source of financing.
+SuperMoney tip: Check local banking requirements before deciding on your source of financing.
 Buying with cash, or at least having enough to reduce the loan-to-value rate of the mortgage, can improve your chances of success.

-You have five options to consider when financing a property overseas.
+You have six options to consider when financing a property overseas.

-Getting a local bank to finance your property is unlikely unless you have assets within the country you can use as collateral, or the bank also operates in your current country of residence.
-However, when bank loans are available, they can be the cheapest form of credit.
-If you go down this path, hire an expert who can walk you through the local banking rules and legal requirements.
+When these bank loans are available, they can offer the cheapest form of credit.
+If you decide to go down this path, hire an expert who can walk you through local banking rules.

-If you have the savings, buying with cash is, of course, the fastest and cheapest option.
+If you have the savings, buying with cash is the fastest and cheapest option.

-When cash is not an option, tapping into your home equity is one of the easiest forms of funding an overseas property.
+When cash is not an option, consider tapping into your home equity.
 If you’re investing in a country without a developed banking industry, it may also be the cheapest.
-Getting a HELOC has the additional benefit of making you a cash buyer, which provides leverage when negotiating a price.
+Getting a home equity line of credit (HELOC) also makes you a cash buyer, which provides leverage when negotiating your price.

 It is also possible to finance a property by borrowing directly from the seller.
 Seller financing is an option you often find in developing countries in which bank financing is difficult to get (source).
-Developers know how hard it is for non-nationals to qualify for credit and will offer foreigners the option of making a down payment, then monthly installments during construction, and a balloon payment when the property is ready.
+Developers will offer foreigners the option of making a down payment, paying monthly installments during construction, and then making a balloon payment when the property is ready.

 For example, a developer in Belize recently offered five-year funding with rates under 5% APR to investors in their beachfront condo resort if they made a 30% down payment. (source).

-Buyers with excellent credit can sometimes fund an overseas purchase with an unsecured personal loan.
-Interest rates can be in the single digits for qualified buyers.
+Buyers with excellent credit can fund an overseas purchase with an unsecured personal loan.
+If your credit score is high enough, this option can offer incredibly low interest rates.

-Financing with a personal loan avoids the risks that go with leveraging your property with a HELOC or a cash-out refinance.
-This type of funding is particularly attractive when you’re investing in a developing country in which mortgage rates are high, and the cost of property is relatively cheap.
+Financing with a personal loan avoids the risks that go with leveraging your property with a HELOC.
+This type of funding is particularly attractive when you’re investing in a developing country with high mortgage rates, and the cost of property is cheap.